ashfinenayet/ashfinenayet.github.io/another-page.md

 # About Me

-I am currently a senior at Virginia Commonwealth University majoring in mathematical sciences with a concentration in statistics.
-I want to use this website to showcase myself and my professional interests.
-I am currently interested in data science and data analytics.
-I have performed research on applying machine learning techniques cybersecurity problems and data engineering and pipelining.
+I am a senior at Virginia Commonwealth University, pursuing a major in mathematical sciences with a concentration in statistics.
+The purpose of this website is to serve as a platform to showcase my professional interests.
+My current focus revolves around data science and data analytics.
+I have engaged in research related to the application of machine learning techniques in cybersecurity challenges, as well as data engineering and pipeline development.

 [Github](https://github.com/ashfinenayet)